The Down Low on what we recommend

-When you are starting out the transceiver shopping process can be overwhelming.
+When you are starting out in the backcountry the transceiver shopping process can be overwhelming.
 We highly recommend the Mammut Barryvox.
 It is easy to use, reliable and has all the must have features such as group check & a marking function.
 If you are purely going into the backcountry for recreation then the Barryvox is more than enough.
 If you plan on heading into a professional career in the mountains then you might want to check out the Barryvox S.

-Alright, lets take a second and think of how hard avalanche debris is.
+Alright, let’s take a second and think of how hard avalanche debris is.
 We often compare it to cement.

-Now lets think of how well a cheap shovel will hold up in said avalanche debris… You do the math.
+Now let’s think of how well a cheap shovel will hold up in said avalanche debris… You do the math.

 - Handle: D handles are great & make sure it is extendable

 - Size: we want to find the happy medium, small shovels are cute & fit well in your bag but are not the best at getting someone out alive.
 Find one that fits in your bag & is still a decent size.

 - Hoe mode: some shovels go into hoe mode.
 This is great for our conveyor style shovelling we do during avalanche rescue.